groupdocs/reference.groupdocs.com/content/sites/groupdocs/viewer/english/java/com.groupdocs.viewer.options/pdfoptions/_index.md

 Provides options for rendering PDF documents.

 The PdfOptions class encapsulates various settings and parameters that can be used to control the rendering of PDF documents in the GroupDocs.Viewer component.
+For details, see the [documentation][].

 Example usage: